tristanbell/nao-autism/documents/Repository Overview.md

 The tools folder contains all the tools that have been developed for this project.
 These are independant from the packages because they are not dependant on any ROS packages/libraries.
 Currently there is only one tool developed, which is the settings editor (further information on the settings editor is given in a seperate document).

+Now, let's consider the use for the files.

+###### installscript.sh

+This script is used to install everything that can be automated, this is meant to be distributed as a standalone script that can be run from a computer where Ubuntu and ROS have just been freshly installed.

+###### run\_settings\_editor.sh

+This script will simply run the Settings Editor GUI.

 ## Packages

 The src folder contains the following packages: